vascojdb/pizero-zoneminder-cam/README.md

 # **PiZero-ZoneMinder-Cam**
-### A Low cost ZoneMinder network IP camera using a Raspberry Pi Zero and a Pi camera
+### A very low-cost ZoneMinder network IP camera using a Raspberry Pi Zero, MotionEyeOS and a Pi camera

 ****